Multilayer Simulation¶

 The first layer is manufactured over a flat substrate.
 For each next layer, we require

-• The geometry output of the previous layer as the starting geometry
+The geometry output of the previous layer as the starting geometry

-• The powder that is deposited on the surface that was produced in the previous layer
+The powder that is deposited on the surface that was produced in the previous layer

-In short, after the simulation of the previous layer is finished, we need to:
+- In short, after the simulation of the previous layer is finished, we need to:

-• clean up the geometry of the previous layer;
+clean up the geometry of the previous layer;

-• convert the geometry of the previous layer to the triangulated surface for the powder deposition;
+convert the geometry of the previous layer to the triangulated surface for the powder deposition;

-• simplify the surface for the powder deposition simulation;
+simplify the surface for the powder deposition simulation;

-• configure the simulation of the next layer of powder particles deposition and run it;
+configure the simulation of the next layer of powder particles deposition and run it;

-• insert the geometry of the previous layer and the new powder layer into the simulation setup of the next layer.
+insert the geometry of the previous layer and the new powder layer into the simulation setup of the next layer.

-Preparation of the next layer
+Preparation of the next layer¶

-The geometry of the melted layer is in geometry.vdb file of the previous layer simulation.
+The geometry of the melted layer is in geometry.vdb

 /opt/KiSSAM/scripts/removeIsolated.x geometry.vdb sim_geometry.vdb

-The sim_geometry.vdb is generated.
-Create a directory for the next layer simulation.
-Copy the sim_geometry.vdb into the directory.
 You can also copy the JSON file of the previous layer, since many simulation parameters are often the same.

-The powder gereration software works with 3D triangulated surface, but sim_geometry.vdb contains volume data.
-To generate triangulated surface, run
+The powder generation software works with 3D triangulated surface, but sim_geometry.vdb

 /opt/KiSSAM/scripts/vdb2stl.x sim_geometry.vdb surface.stl

-The surface.stl file is generated.
+file is generated.

 The surface resolution is high.
-To make the powder deposition software run faster, the surface is simplified with the script
+To make the powder deposition software run faster, the surface is simplified with the decimate script

 /share/scripts/decimate_stl.py surface.stl

-The surface-decimated.stl file is generated.
 Let us include it in the powder generation.

 In the JSON file,